-Organized in teams of three to five, students were asked to choose a theme, to follow the criteria given and to personalize their application according to their view and imagination.
-Each theme was approached by three teams of students and each had to provide three ideas of a prototype and then follow just one, which was considered the best.
+Organized in teams of three to five, students were asked to choose a theme, to follow the given criteria and to personalize their application according to their view and imagination.
+Each theme was approached by three teams of students and each had to provide three design ideas and then follow just one, which was considered the best.
 During the semester, students had the chance to meet the client periodically (every two weeks) in order to present their ideas, to ask additional questions, receive guidance in organizing the content.
 They also met the users, as the teacher allowed them to observe children in the kindergarten: how they react when they see computers, what they expect computers to provide, how they use their fingers and basically what interaction means to them.

-They were advised to follow a storyline [2,3,5,6], to use a character to catch children' attention, to balance the teaching part with the playing one, to give audio rewards and feedback constantly, to follow usability guidance [3,4,6].
-All these to make sure that the child understands what the application wants from him/her but also to have the idea that he/she controls the application.
+For the design steps the students were advised to follow a storyline, to use a character to catch children' attention, to balance the teaching part with the playing one, to give audio rewards and feedback constantly, to follow design guidelines for children (Bekker, Markopoulos, 2003; Crescenzi, Gran, 2016; Hourcade, 2008).
+All these to make sure that the child understands what are the application' goals but also has the idea that he/she controls the application.

-c.
-Introducing the application
+3.3 Introducing the application